-Full layers functional ECO can add or delete gates freely.
-The ECO operations are done in ECO script which is compatible with Perl, and it uses exported APIs to access, modify and save the netlist database.
-GOF reads in two netlist files, Implementation Netlist which is under ECO and Reference Netlist which is re-synthesized from modified RTL with the same constraints as the pre-layout netlist.
-In the ECO script, the API 'fix_design' is used to fix the top level module and its sub-modules in global mode.
-GOF uses the built-in Logic Equivalent Check Engine to figure out the non-equivalent points.
-And optimized minimum size gate patches are applied to fix the non-equivalent modules.
+The Full Layers Functional ECO allows for the addition or removal of gates in a flexible manner.
+The ECO operations are performed using a script in Perl syntax, which accesses, modifies, and saves the netlist database using exported APIs.
+GOF ECO reads in two netlist files: the Implementation Netlist (which is under ECO) and the Reference Netlist (which is re-synthesized from modified RTL with the same constraints as the pre-layout netlist).
+In the ECO script, the 'fix_design' API is used to fix the top-level module and its sub-modules in global mode.
+GOF utilizes its built-in Logic Equivalent Check Engine to identify non-equivalent points and applies optimized minimum size gate patches to fix the non-equivalent modules.

-As shown in Figure 1, two logic cones are extracted from the Implementation and Reference Netlist for the same compare point.
-The implementation point mismatches the reference point initially.
-GOF compares the two points and generated a patch from Reference logic cone and applies to Implementation Netlist.
-After the patching, the two points become equivalent.
+Figure 1 shows that two logic cones are extracted from the Implementation and Reference Netlist for the same comparison point.
+Initially, the implementation point does not match the reference point.
+GOF compares the two points and generates a patch from the Reference logic cone, which it applies to the Implementation Netlist.
+After patching, the two points become equivalent.

 Figure 1: Logic Cone Optimization

-GOF does logic cone analysis and optimization for each failing point found in top down logic equivalence check.
-The failing point is in the format of output port or sequential element's input pin, such as flop's D input.
-The final patch has the minimum number of gates to make the implementation logic cone equal to the reference logic cone.
+GOF performs logic cone analysis and optimization for each failing point discovered during top-down logic equivalence checks.
+The failing point takes the form of an output port or input pin of a sequential element, such as a flip-flop's D input.
+The final patch contains the fewest number of gates required to ensure that the implementation logic cone matches the reference logic cone.

 Figure 2: Automatic functional ECO flow